MicrosoftDocs/cpp-docs/docs/mfc/reference/cmemfile-class.md

  If `nGrowBytes` is 0, `CMemFile` will set the file length to `nBufferSize`.
 This means that the data in the memory block before it was attached to `CMemFile` will be used as the file.
 Memory files created in this manner cannot be grown.

  Since the file cannot be grown, be careful not to cause `CMemFile` to attempt to grow the file.
-For example, don't call the `CMemFile` overrides of [CFile:Write](../../mfc/reference/cfile-class.md#cfile__write) to write past the end or don't call [CFile:SetLength](../../mfc/reference/cfile-class.md#cfile__setlength) with a length longer than `nBufferSize`.
+For example, don't call the `CMemFile` overrides of [CFile:Write](../../mfc/reference/cfile-class.md#write) to write past the end or don't call [CFile:SetLength](../../mfc/reference/cfile-class.md#setlength) with a length longer than `nBufferSize`.

  If `nGrowBytes` is greater than 0, `CMemFile` will ignore the contents of the memory block you've attached.
 You'll have to write the contents of the memory file from scratch using the `CMemFile` override of `CFile::Write`.
 If you attempt to write past the end of the file or grow the file by calling the `CMemFile` override of `CFile::SetLength`, `CMemFile` will grow the memory allocation in increments of `nGrowBytes`.
-Growing the memory allocation will fail if the memory block you pass to **Attach** wasn't allocated with a method compatible with [Alloc](#cmemfile__alloc).
+Growing the memory allocation will fail if the memory block you pass to **Attach** wasn't allocated with a method compatible with [Alloc](#alloc).
 To be compatible with the default implementation of `Alloc`, you must allocate the memory with the run-time library function [malloc](../../c-runtime-library/reference/malloc.md) or [calloc](../../c-runtime-library/reference/calloc.md).

-##  <a name="cmemfile__cmemfile"></a>  CMemFile::CMemFile
+##  <a name="cmemfile"></a>  CMemFile::CMemFile
  The first overload opens an empty memory file.

 ```